prasannals/learning_purescript/1_UpAndRunning/6_Functions/README.md

 add first second = first + second
 ```
 ### Function Declaration
-This gives information about the funtion parameters(inputs) and the function return type
+This gives information about the function parameters(inputs) and the function return type
 ```
 add :: Int -> Int -> Int  -- This line is the function Declaration -- :: starts the declaration